 You must first create KETTLE_HOME environment variable to store the location of the Kitchen.bat file.
 The Kitchen.bat file is available in the \pdi-ce-4.x.0-stable\data-integration or \pdi-ce-5.0.1.A-stable\data-integration folder.

-You need the mysql-connector-java-5.1.23-bin.jar file to establish a connection between Dell KACE Pentaho packages and the Dell KACE server.
+For importing data from Dell KACE, you need the mysql-connector-java-5.1.23-bin.jar file to establish a connection between Dell KACE Pentaho packages and the Dell KACE server.
 This file is provided in the Dell KACE package that is available on the BMC Communities website.

 To add the mysql-connector-java-5.1.23-bin.jar file

 - To download the job files for CMDB 2.0 from the BMC Communities website, click https://communities.bmc.com/docs/DOC-28433.

 - Copy the mysql-connector-java-5.1.23-bin.jar file to \pdi-ce-5.x.1-stable\data-integration\lib folder.

 If you are using Pentaho 4.3 or 4.4, copy the mysql-connectorjava-5.1.23-bin.jar file to the \pdi-ce-4.x.0-stable\dataintegration\libext\JDBC folder.